Update: Jiji is now being billed as a Middle Eastern restaurant rather than an Israeli restaurant.

 Dishes from the launch menu include roast cauliflower with jalapeno sauce; ‘perfect egg’ with truffle polenta; flamed aubergine with tahini jalapeno and a selection of sushi dishes such as blow-torched scallop nigiri with crème fraîche and ikura; and sweet prawn and crispy quinoa sushi roll.

-The restaurant will be decorated with eclectic artworks and also boast a corner selling homemade sauces, condiments and books, providing ‘a convivial and welcoming space where guests can feel at home’.
+Designed by Design LSM, the restaurant will be decorated with eclectic artworks and also boast a corner selling homemade sauces, condiments and books, providing ‘a convivial and welcoming space where guests can feel at home’.

 “I believe that Tel Aviv and Tokyo are two of the most innovative culinary capitals of the world,” says Wolkow.
 “In Tel Aviv, the way that chefs combine unusual flavours is very creative and inspiring, they favour raw fish dishes, and clean, fresh flavours which led me to the conclusion that a combination of Japanese dishes alongside Israeli could really work.”